Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 - Expected Annual Loss (EAL) = 0.7 × $500,000 = $350,000

-While Risk Modelling provides the mathematical framework, Cyber Risk Quantification (CRQ) requires granular data inputs to be credible.
-These inputs include Historical Loss Data (what similar events cost in the past), Frequency Data (external threat intelligence on likelihood), and Business Context (the financial value of the specific asset, e.g., $1M revenue per hour of uptime).
-This process transforms the simple ‘High/Medium/Low’ score into an Expected Annual Loss (EAL), enabling true financial comparison.
+Risk Modelling gives you the mathematical framework, but Cyber Risk Quantification (CRQ) won’t be credible without granular data.
+Those inputs include Historical Loss Data (what similar events cost in the past), Frequency Data (external threat intelligence on likelihood), and Business Context (the financial value of the specific asset, for example $1M revenue per hour of uptime).
+This transforms the simple ‘High/Medium/Low’ label into an Expected Annual Loss (EAL), enabling true financial comparison.

 The implementation of Risk Modelling in CRQ follows these five core steps: